 I will not believe it, even on the guru's word."

-Hari Goshain whispered the mantra into her right ear and Ma Goshain into her left, and in the opposite ears of Paban Das.
+Then Hari Goshain whispers the mantra into her right ear and Ma Goshain into her left, and they follow the opposite procedure with Paban Das.

 Mimlu Sen renders the Kama Gayatri in a butchered form (kling sling kama devaya bidaha pusha binaya dhimohi tanna tanga prachodayang), but for the purpose of our readers, we have reconstituted it in its proper form.